-Each month, Bill will introduce a new challenge and provide an overview of his solution in C++, explaining how he broke the problem up into logical components, and revealing the difficulties he encountered.
-Challenges will include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.
+Bill introduces challenges and provides an overview of his solutions in C++.
+Challenges include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.

-Visit other courses in the series to see how to solve the exact same challenge in languages like C#, Java, PHP, Python, and Ruby.
-And check back every month for new challenges.
+Visit other courses in the series to see how to solve the exact same challenges in languages like C#, Java, PHP, Python, and Ruby.